EnzoBnl/enzobnl/pl.md

 // at this point a == 2 and *p == 2

 // let's make variable `p` hold a memory address of
-// an allocated a memory range on the STACK,
+// an allocated memory range on the STACK,
 // that can contains the data of 2 `int`s (8 bytes, not initialized):
 int trash[2];
 p = trash;